RaHuL-SrIrAM-E/Online_Banking_System_App/README.md

 # Online_Banking_System_App
-A webapp clone of online banking system using Springboot, ReactJS, SQL as part of the Tech Bootcamp.
+A web app clone of an online banking system using Springboot, ReactJS, and SQL as part of the Tech Bootcamp.